Backup and restore in Azure Database for PostgreSQL - Flexible Server

 Deleted servers can be restored.
 If you delete the server, you can follow our guidance Restore a dropped Azure Database for Azure Database for PostgreSQL - Flexible Server to recover.
 Use Azure resource lock to help prevent accidental deletion of your server.

 To enable geo-redundant backup from the Compute + storage pane in the Azure portal, see the quickstart guide.

 Geo-redundant backup can be configured only at the time of server creation.

 When the server is configured with geo-redundant backup, the backup data and transaction logs are copied to the paired region asynchronously through storage replication.
 After you create a server, wait at least one hour before initiating a geo-restore.
-That will allow the first set of backup data to be replicated to the paired region.
+That allows the first set of backup data to be replicated to the paired region.

-Subsequently, the transaction logs and the daily backups are asynchronously copied to the paired region.
+Later, the transaction logs and the daily backups are asynchronously copied to the paired region.
 There might be up to one hour of delay in data transmission.
 So, you can expect up to one hour of RPO when you restore.
 You can restore only to the last available backup data that's available at the paired region.
 Currently, PITR of geo-redundant backups is not available.

 The estimated time to recover the server (recovery time objective, or RTO) depends on factors like the size of the database, the last database backup time, and the amount of WAL to process until the last received backup data.
 The overall recovery time usually takes from a few minutes up to a few hours.

 During the geo-restore, the server configurations that can be changed include virtual network settings and the ability to remove geo-redundant backup from the restored server.
-Changing other server configurations--such as compute, storage, or pricing tier (Burstable, General Purpose, or Memory Optimized)--during geo-restore is not supported.
+Changing other server configurations -such as compute, storage, or pricing tier (Burstable, General Purpose, or Memory Optimized)- during geo-restore is not supported.